-- Engage in professional nursing practice that is patient-centered and culturally appropriate for individuals, families, and communities. - 2.
+- 1. Engage in professional nursing practice that is patient-centered and culturally appropriate for individuals, families, and communities. - 2.
 Integrate principles of quality improvement and safety into nursing practice within healthcare organizations and systems. - 3.
 Deliver nursing care that is evidence-based across the lifespan. - 4.
 Demonstrate leadership behaviors through the application of policies that apply to healthcare delivery. - 5.
-Engage in effective interprofessional collaboration in the delivery of healthcare for quality patent outcomes. - 6.
-Utilize technologies for the management of information and in the delivery of patient care. - 7.
-To prepare graduates to pass the NCLEX-RN on the first attempt.
+Engage in effective interprofessional collaboration in the delivery of healthcare for quality patent outcomes.